benedekfazekas/mranderson/README.md

 - [refactor-nrepl](https://github.com/clojure-emacs/refactor-nrepl)
 - [re-frame-10x](https://github.com/Day8/re-frame-10x)
 - [iced-nrepl](https://github.com/liquidz/iced-nrepl)
-- [conjure](https://github.com/Olical/conjure) via [conjure-deps](https://github.com/Olical/conjure-deps) -- uses MrAnderson directly, not as a `leiningen` plugin
+- [conjure](https://github.com/Olical/conjure) via [conjure-deps](https://github.com/Olical/conjure-deps) (uses MrAnderson directly, not as a Leiningen plugin)

 ## Development

+See [CONTRIBUTING.md](CONTRIBUTING.md) for the full guide (setup, tests, linting, CI, conventions) and [doc/design.md](doc/design.md) for how the engine works.

-MrAnderson is a bit unusual to build because it inlines its own dependencies using itself, so it depends on itself as a Leiningen plugin.
-The `Makefile` wraps the moving parts:
+MrAnderson is a little unusual to build: it inlines its own dependencies using itself, so it depends on itself as a Leiningen plugin.
+The `Makefile` wraps that bootstrap.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the targets and the full workflow, and [doc/design.md](doc/design.md) for how the engine works.

-- `make test` runs the unit tests.
-- `make integration-test` runs the integration tests (against `cider-nrepl` and `refactor-nrepl`, see `scripts/integration_test.sh`).
-- `make bootstrap-install` installs MrAnderson to your local maven repository *without* inlining, which is needed to satisfy the self-dependency on the plugin.
-- `make inline` bootstraps and then produces an inlined build under `target/srcdeps`.
-- `make install` installs an inlined MrAnderson to your local maven repository, so other projects on your machine can depend on it.
-- `make deploy` deploys an inlined release to Clojars.

 ## Related project

-A really nice wrapper of mranderson can be found [here](https://github.com/xsc/lein-isolate).
+A friendly Leiningen wrapper around MrAnderson lives at [lein-isolate](https://github.com/xsc/lein-isolate).

 ## Credits

 - The engine of namespace renaming/moving `mranderson.move` although heavily modified now is based on Stuart Sierra's `clojure.tools.namespace.move` namespace from [tools.namespace](https://github.com/clojure/tools.namespace).
-- Some ideas around namespace renaming/moving was borrowed from @expez my co-maintainer for [refactor-nrepl](https://github.com/clojure-emacs/refactor-nrepl) in their fabolous work of `rename-file-or-dir` feature.
+- Some ideas around namespace renaming/moving were borrowed from @expez, my co-maintainer for [refactor-nrepl](https://github.com/clojure-emacs/refactor-nrepl), in their fabulous work on the `rename-file-or-dir` feature.
-- @cichli did a round of profiling and perfromance/parallelisation fixes on mranderson which I took insipiration from
+- @cichli did a round of profiling and performance/parallelisation fixes on mranderson which I took inspiration from
 - Had amazing feedback, conversations around MrAnderson and dependencies with @bbatsov (MrAnderson's main client), @reborg, @SevereOverfl0w, @andrewmcveigh.
 Really grateful for the community and these nice people in particular.

 ## License